moby/moby/docs/man/docker-create.1.md

                                Both hostPort and containerPort can be specified as a range of ports.
                                When specifying ranges for both, the number of container ports in the range must match the number of host ports in the range. (e.g., `-p 1234-1236:1234-1236/tcp`)
                                (use 'docker port' to see the actual mapping)

+**--pid**=host
+   Set the PID mode for the container
+     **host**: use the host's PID namespace inside the container.
+     Note: the host mode gives the container full access to local PID and is therefore considered insecure.

 **--privileged**=*true*|*false*
    Give extended privileges to this container.
 The default is *false*.